pythonph/pycon-organizer-manual/fundraising.md

 Just like any other endeavor, we need funding to bring our ideas to life.
 Conferences incur big expenses such as the venue, food, logistics, travel, etc.

-PyCon.PH strives for the diversity of its audience -- we can't achieve that if our tickets are too expensive.
+PyCon PH strives for the diversity of its audience -- we can't achieve that if our tickets are too expensive.

 ## Responsiblities
 - Looking for Sponsors